sebasusnik/sebasusnik/README.md

   job: "AWS cloud engineer at Sinapsis 🚀",
   about: [
-    "I create event-driven solutions using serverless technologies and cloud services ☁️ ", "I am passionate about cloud computing and its potential to transform the way we build and deliver applications 💻 ", "I also have experience in frontend, react and nextjs, where I learned how to create user-friendly and responsive web applications 🌐 ", ],
+    "I create event-driven solutions using serverless technologies and cloud services ☁️ ", "I am passionate about cloud computing and its potential to transform the waywe build and deliver applications 💻 ", "I also have experience in frontend, react and nextjs, where I learned how to create user-friendly and responsive web applications 🌐 ", ],
-  skills: ["serverless", "cloud", "frontend", "react", "nextjs"],
+  skills: ["serverless", "cloud", "frontend", "react", "nextjs", "typescript"],
   interests: [
     "science 🧪",
     "woodworking 🪵",